rinaldipp/tmm/README.md

-# TMM
+# Transfer Matrix Method (TMM)
-Transfer Matrix Method dor design and prediction of multi-layered acoustic treatments.
+Toolbox for design and prediction of multi-layered acoustic treatments.

 ## Dependencies
 - numpy